aaronparker/aaronparker.github.io/_posts/2022-01-06-hosting-patch-my-pc-in-azure.md

 The Patch My PC Publisher is a Windows service and console application that must, of course, run on Windows.
 The documentation covers the [system requirements](https://docs.patchmypc.com/installation-guides/intune/requirements).
 The real world environment that I'll cover in this article differs from the system requirements in two ways:

 1. 8 GB RAM - we've been able to deploy a VM with **4 GB RAM** and run the publisher comfortably.
 Available memory rarely dips below 2 GB
-2. Supported Windows - the publisher runs OK on **Windows Server 2022**, even though that version is not in the list of supported operating systems
+2. Supported Windows - the publisher runs OK on **Windows Server 2022**, ~~even though that version is not in the list of supported operating systems~~ - the documentation has been updated to reflect support for Windows Server 2022

 ## Azure Architecture

-The virtual machine used to host the Patch My PC Publisher service is hosted in a dedicated resource group and a dedicated virtual network in Australia East.
+The virtual machine used to host the Patch My PC Publisher service is hosted in a dedicated resource group and a **dedicated virtual network** in Australia East.

 [![A view of the Azure resource group hosting the Patch My PC resources]({{site.baseurl}}/media/2022/01/patchmypc-rg.png)]({{site.baseurl}}/media/2022/01/patchmypc-rg.png)